 Unit No Objective Bloom's Level Content Type of Class Duration 4 Create communicatio n material to share concepts.
 Create Groups to create a story - 10 minutes of a person's life affected by the social issue groups are working on.
-Narrate the story in first person.
-Feedbacks to be shared by the other groups. of a person's by the social s are working story in o be shared by 4 Understand the basic concepts of Morality and Diversity Understand Research on a book, incident or film based on the topic of your respective NGO Research and written Practical 120 Minutes 4 Create communicatio n material to share concepts.
+Practical, sharing and Practical Feedbacks to be shared by the other groups.
+120 Minutes 4 Understand the basic concepts of Morality and Diversity Understand Research on a book, incident or film based on the topic of your Research and respective NGO written Practical 120 Minutes 4 Create communicatio n material to share concepts.
 Create Write a review in a blog on the topics they are covering in their research.
 Theory will give grades to each team.
 Written Practical and Formative Evaluation 60 Minutes 4 Understand the basic concepts of Morality and Diversity Understand Session on Diversity & Inclusion- Different forms of Diversity in our society.
 PPT, Theory, discussion 60 Minutes 4 Create communicatio n material to share concepts.
 Create Teams to video record interviews of people from diverse groups (Ask 5 questions).
 Share the recordings in FB Practical 120 Minutes 4 Argue on a topic based on morality and diversity Evaluate Debate on the topic of diversity with an angle of ethics, morality and respect for individual (In the presence of an external moderator).
 Groups will be graded by the professor.
 Practical and formative evaluation 60 Minutes 4 Articulate opinions on a topic with the objective of Create Prepared speech- Every student will narrate the challenges faced by a member of a diverse group in 4 Practical and formative Evaluation 90 Minutes